In this topic:

 - Licensing.
 The Foundations II program is included in your Fast ForWord program license and support package.
 See About licenses.

 - Auto Assign.
-Fast ForWord Auto Assign now places students into the Foundations II program instead of Language to Reading v2.
+Fast ForWord Auto Assign places students into the Foundations II program.
 See Fast ForWord Auto Assign.

 - Manual assignments.
 To create your own Foundations II assignments, follow the same steps as any other Fast ForWord program.
 See Create Fast ForWord assignments.